Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 * Final Project: 50% (25% Github repository and website; 25% presentation)

 #### _Assignments_
 Assignments are given most weeks and require you to add something to the previous week’s analysis of your dataset.
 It is in your best interest to complete these assignments on time in order to keep up with the class.
-Assignments will be given in class and indicated in the Collaborative document.
-Four(4) of the assignments will be formally graded.
-You will provide me with a Github link in the Collaborative Document to turn in your assignment.
+Assignments will be given in class.
+Several of the assignments will be formally graded.
+You will provide a Github link to turn in your assignment.
 Instructions will be provided in class.

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.